 Barbecue is a religion in the South.
 We take it seriously — and it’s a noun, not a verb.
 You cook barbecue, you don’t barbecue.
 And on that barbecue that you cook, you need a good sauce.

-We like a thick, somewhat sweet sauce with a bite, so this peach barbecue sauce is perfect.
+We like a thick, slightly sweet sauce with a bite, so this peach barbecue sauce is perfect.

 When fresh peach season rolls around, this sauce is one of the first things I make, along with my Southern peach cobbler, of course.
 We keep a jar of this sauce in the refrigerator all summer because it’s so good with so many things: ribs, chicken, fish, and even slathered on some grilled Vidalia onions.